ggand0/ggando-website/content/blog/map.md

 | 9    | 0 | —              |  3/3 (1.0) |
 | 10   | 0 | —              |  3/3 (1.0) |

-NOTE: <u>This assumes an oversimplified situation where the total number of relevant items in DB is 3.</u>
+NOTE: <u>This assumes an oversimplified situation where the total number of relevant items in the database is 3.</u>

 <img src="/img/pr1_bad.png" alt="img0" width="500" style="display: block; margin: auto;"/>

-PR curve is defined all available (precision, recall) points and it does not stop if recall reaches 1.0.
-This point is discussed in [this sklearn github issue](https://github.com/scikit-learn/scikit-learn/issues/23213).
+The PR curve is defined by (precision, recall) points, with recall increasing at each relevant item in the retrieved sequence.
+The PR curve can include additional (precision, recall) points even after recall reaches 1.0, reflecting further retrieved items.
+However, recall remains constant while precision declines as more non-relevant items are included.
+This point is discussed in [this scikit-learn github issue](https://github.com/scikit-learn/scikit-learn/issues/23213).

 ### Interpolated precision
 This is also commonly known, but in IR evaluation, we often interpolate precision values to smooth out fluctuations (the sawtooth shape) in standard PR curves.
 This allows for a clearer comparison of PR curves across different systems.
-However, note that the area under the PR curve with interpolated precision does not equal AP.
-AP is equal to the AUC of original PR curve.
+However, note that AP does not approximate the area under the PR curve with interpolated precision.
 <img src="/img/pr2_bad.png" alt="img0" width="500" style="display: block; margin: auto;"/>

 ### Realistic example